cemataman/ConsulSUTD-Data-Analysis/README.md

-# Consul SUTD Data Analsis
+# Consul SUTD Data Analysis

 The Consul SUTD is a digital participation experiment conducted in the campus of the Singapore University of Technology and Design.
 Consul Project, an open-source and web-based application for citizen participation and open government, is modified and implemented for the experiment.